Christopher Opéri

-Career
+Club career

 After years in the youth academy of Caen, Opéri was transferred to Châteauroux on 24 July 2017.
 He made his first professional appearance with Châteauroux in a 2–1 Ligue 2 loss to Gazélec Ajaccio on 22 September 2017.

 On 2 June 2021, he signed a two-year contract with Gent in Belgium.
 On 21 June 2022, Opéri's contract with Gent was terminated by mutual consent.

 On 29 June 2022, Opéri returned to France and signed a two-year contract with Le Havre.